platformsh/platformsh-docs/src/tutorials/composer-auth.md

 ## Use a custom Composer command

-You'll need to run our own custom Composer command, so first disable the default composer build mode.
+You'll need to run your own custom Composer command, so first disable the default composer build mode.
 Add or modify the following in `.platform.app.yaml`:

 ```yaml
 build: